-Avoid any situation where your judgement might be affected as a result of conflicting loyalties between Aalberts Industries and another person or business.
-Can your involvement in such situation be fully disclosed without embarrassing yourself or Aalberts Industries?
-If not, inform your manager so that neither your nor Aalberts Industries’ integrity will be at stake as explained in Annex “Avoid conflicts of interest”.Avoid conflicts of interest
+Avoid any situation where your judgement might be affected as a result of conflicting loyalties between Aalberts and another person or business.
+Can your involvement in such situation be fully disclosed without embarrassing yourself or Aalberts?
+If not, inform your manager so that neither your nor Aalberts’ integrity will be at stake as explained in Annex “Avoid conflicts of interest”.Avoid conflicts of interest

 1.5 Accurate accounting and reporting